November 15, 2024

 The study of social network effects has expanded in recent years, with an increased availability of data coupled with advances in theoretical and empirical modeling of these effects.
 These developments highlight the role of networks in influencing important aspects of individual behavior and inform a growing appreciation that behavior frequently targeted by policy can be greatly affected by the behavior of their friends and associates.

-This academic conference will feature recent innovations in the literature of social networks presented by experts in this area.
-In addition to discussing issues related to the estimation of econometric models in the possible presence of network effects, the conference will feature several empirical investigations of social and economic issues important to social well-being.
+This academic conference featured recent innovations in the literature of social networks presented by experts in this area.
+In addition to discussing issues related to the estimation of econometric models in the possible presence of network effects, the conference featured several empirical investigations of social and economic issues important to social well-being.

-This event is co-sponsored by Sciences Po and the Georgetown University Global Economic Challenges Network.
+This event was co-sponsored by Sciences Po and the Georgetown University Global Economic Challenges Network.

 Program